-Shareholder Proposals.
-Shareholders interested in submitting a proposal for inclusion in our proxy materials for our 2023 annual meeting of shareholders may do so by following the procedures set forth in Rule 14a-8 promulgated by the SEC under the Exchange Act.
-To be eligible for inclusion in such proxy materials, our Corporate Secretary must receive shareholder proposals no later than December 30, 2022.
-Any shareholder proposal submitted other than for inclusion in the proxy materials, or to nominate a person for election as a director, for that meeting must be delivered to us no later than March 8, 2023, or such proposal will be considered untimely.
-Any such proposal must contain all of the information required by our By-laws.
-If a shareholder proposal is received after March 8, 2023, we may vote in our discretion as to the proposal all of the shares for which we have received proxies for the 2023 annual meeting of the shareholders.
+Shareholder Proposals; Universal Proxy Card.
+Shareholders interested in submitting a proposal for inclusion in our proxy materials for our 2024 annual meeting of shareholders may do so by following the procedures set forth in Rule 14a-8 promulgated by the SEC under the Exchange Act.
+To be eligible for inclusion in such proxy materials, our Corporate Secretary must receive shareholder proposals no later than December 30, 2023.
+Any shareholder proposal submitted other than for inclusion in the proxy materials, or to nominate a person for election as a director, for that meeting must be delivered to us no sooner than February 6, 2024 and no later than March 17, 2024, or such proposal will be considered untimely.
+Any such proposal must contain all the information required by our By-laws.

+If a matter is properly brought before our 2024 annual meeting of shareholders, and we did not have notice of such matter prior to March 14, 2024, then we may vote in our discretion as to the proposal all the shares for which we have received proxies for the 2024 annual meeting of the shareholders.